kserve/kserve/docs/samples/multimodelserving/benchmark/BENCHMARK.md

 # Benchmark of Multi-Model Serving

+The following stress and performance tests have been executed to support that Multi-Model Serving is a solution to the model deployment scalability problem as discussed in the [MMS Guide](../../../MULTIMODELSERVING_GUIDE.md).

 ## Stress Test
 To determine the maximum amount of models that can be deployed
 - Environment Setup: